carpentries/governance/minutes/2020/EC-minutes-2020-09-23.md

     *   November 22, 2020: nominations close
     *   Late November: Blog posts and videos from candidates for community-elected positions are available to the community, confirmation emails for voting status sent
     *   November 30 - December 9, 2020: voting is open for community-elected positions
-    *   December Executive Council Meeting - EC votes on Council-elected candidates announcements soon after
+    *   December Executive Council Meeting - Executive Council votes on Council-elected candidates announcements soon after
     *   January: Executive Council announces 2020 Executive Council
 *   Suggested to have email templates for encouraging someone to stand
 *   Idea to reach out to previous nominees not elected to self-nominate again